- Authors

 - Intuitive reactive model - Components re-render automatically when observed data changes

-One of the exciting aspects of this project was implementing Jest snapshot testing.
-It was a relatively new feature at the time, and it provided a fantastic way to ensure UI consistency:
+One of the interesting parts of this project was implementing Jest snapshot testing.
+It was relatively new at the time and gave a solid way to catch UI regressions:

 - Quick test writing - Generate snapshots with minimal code

-- Easy visual diffing - Spot UI changes instantly
+- Easy visual diffing - Spot UI changes at a glance

-- Simplified regression testing - Catch unintended changes automatically
+- Regression testing - Catch unintended changes automatically

-Memory Booster is a classic memory card game where players need to match pairs of cards.
-The implementation focuses on:
+Memory Booster is a classic memory card game where players match pairs of cards.
+The implementation focuses on a clean UI, smooth card flip animations, responsive layout, and score tracking.